philipwalton/html-inspector/README.md

 - **Unnecessary Elements**: Anytime you have a plain `<div>` or `<span>` element in the HTML with no class, ID or any other attribute, it's probably unnecessary or a mark of poor design.

-  Elements with no semantic meaning should only be used for presentation, but if the element has no attributes it means the styling is done through a rule like `.some-class > div { }` which is just asking for trouble.
+  Elements with no semantic meaning should only be used for presentation.
+If the element has no attributes but is used for styling, it must be done through a rule like `.some-class > div { }` which is just asking for trouble.
 Again, more information can be found [here](http://philipwalton.com/articles/css-architecture/).

 ### Convention

-The real power of HTML Inspector lies in its ability to enforce your teams chosen conventions.
+The real power of HTML Inspector lies in its ability to enforce your team's chosen conventions.
 If you've decided that all groups of links should be contained in a `<nav>` element, or all `<section>` elements must contain a heading, you can write those rules, and an error will be thrown when someone breaks them.

 Because convention is usually specific to individual teams, there's only one built-in rule in this category, but hopefully it'll get you thinking about rules your team could use.

-- **BEM**: The increasingly popular BEM (block, element, modifier) methodology is a CSS naming convention that is very helpful for large projects.
+- **BEM**: The increasingly popular [BEM](http://bem.info/) (block, element, modifier) methodology is a CSS naming convention that is very helpful for large projects.
 The problem is that using it correctly in the CSS is only half the battle.
 If it's not used correctly in the HTML it doesn't work either.

   This rule throws an error when an element class name is used but that element isn't a descendant of a block by the same name.
 It also errors when a modifier is used on a block or element without the unmodified class there too.

+  *(Note: there are a few different BEM naming conventions out there.
+HTML Inspector support the [three most common](https://github.com/philipwalton/html-inspector/blob/master/src/rules/convention/bem-conventions.js#L3-L29))*

 ## Writing Your Own Rules